 In cold damp environments such as basements and garages, some fridges, particularly chest types, can accumulate ice on the outside, often at the bottom near the feet.
 This is often caused by a water leak or by cold air from the fridge contacting warm air from outside.
 If a water leak causes the fridge’s internal insulation to degrade, it’s time to call a commercial refrigeration repair service, but be prepared to be told by the mechanic that a repair is not possible.

 Of course, there is another possible cause of sudden over-freezing – a failed thermostat.
 If this is the case you may need to call for an emergency fridge repair.

 How To Stop Your Commercial Refrigerator Freezing

 If you run a café or restaurant, you will be very dependent on your commercial fridge or cold room, and if it isn’t doing its job you stand a risk of losing stock and business.
 A common need for commercial refrigeration repairs is when the unit stops working and the contents thaw, but it can be equally damaging if it over-freezes its content.

 So how do you stop your commercial refrigerator from freezing?

 The simplest problem is an inaccurately set temperature.
 Check the manual to see the ideal operating temperature for your fridge and adjust accordingly.

 Many commercial fridge repairs are required due to a faulty thermostat.
 Check whether it is operating properly by using a thermometer to compare readings.
 If the thermostat is inaccurate, it can cause over-freezing, so may need replacement by a commercial refrigeration engineer.

-Most serious is an issue with the compressor.
-If this if faulty you are unlikely to be able to fix it yourself, and it’s time to call for technical support.
+The most serious is an issue with the compressor.
+If this is faulty you are unlikely to be able to fix it yourself, and it’s time to call for technical support.